 The Signal Editor is an Excel like spreadsheet to edit the input signals and view the output signals, including the events.
 The signal editor saves its information in a .evdoc file.

 During simulation, the signals are read from an input event file (.evi) and written to an output event file (.evo).
 After simulation, the Signal Editor is used to view the resulting output signals.

-Then, the Signal Viewer can be used to display the signals in the more common temporal view, with digital or analog representation.
+Then, the Signal Viewer will display the signal in the more common temporal view, with digital or analog representation.
 The signal viewer is GTK Wave and it uses .vcd (value change dump) files.